What It’s Like to Visit an Existential Therapist

 Jane guided the session gently.
 She asked clarifying but fairly typical follow-up questions: How long have you felt that way?
 And are you close to your mother?
 What about your relationships with friends?
 But then she’d reel me back to the big-picture questions—some of which caught me off guard, precisely because they were things I think about all the time.
 “How would you describe your own identity?” she asked at one point.
 “Not in terms of how other people see you, but in terms of who you feel you are, internally.”

 She laughed along with me at some of my more absurd anxieties; she even told me at times that she worried about the same things.
-At several points, she said, “you might not feel better after I say this,” or “well, this isn’t comforting, but—” and proceeded to confirm my deepest fears.
+At several points, she said, “You might not feel better after I say this,” or “Well, this isn’t comforting, but …” and proceeded to confirm my deepest fears.
 No, we can’t ever know anyone else’s internal experience.
 No, there is no objective meaning, and yes, we will all fail at times to create it.
 Yes, you will die.

 Occasionally, Jane would stop and ask what I was feeling in that moment.
 It was a way of sticking to the idea of “presence” that is so essential to existentialists: that you have a responsibility to show up to your life.
 You can’t avoid it, in all its pain and beauty, by living in the past—personal histories and buried traumas matter, and they might inform the present, but it won’t do to dwell on them.

-And that was it; for an hour, I talked about what it was like for me to be human, and why it often feels so hard.
+And that was it.
+For an hour, I talked about what it was like for me to be human, and why it often feels so hard.
 There were no answers—Jane didn’t give me any tips for processing mortality, or ways to make my life feel more meaningful.
-She didn’t tell me I had a purpose, or that I should strengthen connections with friends, or tell my parents I loved them.
+She didn’t tell me I had a purpose, or that I should strengthen connections with friends, or to tell my parents I loved them.
 After the session ended, I talked with Jane for a bit about her approach.
-“Part of the existential is just acknowledging: That ship has sailed,” she said.
+“Part of the existential is just acknowledging That ship has sailed,” she said.
 “A lot of it is mourning.
-You mourn these realities so that you can move towards relinquishing them.”
+You mourn these realities so that you can move toward relinquishing them.”

-Existential therapy has slowly been gaining recognition; in 2016, there were 136 existential therapy institutions in 43 countries across six continents, and existential practitioners in at least 48 countries worldwide.
-Recent studies have supported the use of existential therapy for patients with advanced cancer, incarcerated individuals, and elderly people residing in nursing homes, among others; a number of meta-analyses have gathered data on their effectiveness.
+Existential therapy has slowly been gaining recognition; in 2016, there were 136 existential-therapy institutions in 43 countries across six continents, and existential practitioners in at least 48 countries worldwide.
+Recent studies have supported the use of existential therapy for patients with advanced cancer, incarcerated individuals, and elderly people residing in nursing homes, among others; a number of meta-analyses have gathered data on its effectiveness.
 And when I spoke directly to existential therapists, they reported a significant rise in clients in recent years—and a notable increase in existential distress among them.

 In Man’s Search for Meaning, Frankl described a similar kind of culture-wide existential hunger.
-He called it the existential vacuum: “a widespread phenomenon of the twentieth century,” he wrote, resulting from the technological developments of modern society.
-He believed that the conveniences of the Industrial Revolution had actually given people a harmful surplus of leisure time, leaving them purposeless, sad and bored.
+He called it the “existential vacuum”: “a widespread phenomenon of the twentieth century,” he wrote, resulting from the technological developments of modern society.
+He believed that the conveniences of the Industrial Revolution had actually given people a harmful surplus of leisure time, leaving them purposeless, sad, and bored.
 “Such widespread phenomena as depression, aggression, and addiction,” he wrote, “are not understandable unless we recognize the existential vacuum underlying them.”

-Read: Americans are dying from suicide.
+Read: Americans are dying from suicide

-Now, 72 years later, rates of suicide are higher than they’ve ever been before; in the U.S., suicide rates rose in all but one state (Nevada) between 1999 and 2016.
-Social isolation, too, is on the rise; a recent survey of 20,000 American adults found that “most Americans are considered lonely,” and two fifths feel they are “isolated from others.”
-A new poll from the American Psychiatric Association found that nearly four in ten U.S. adults are more anxious now than they were at the same time last year.
+Now, 72 years later, rates of suicide are higher than they’ve ever been before; in the United States, suicide rates rose in all but one state (Nevada) from 1999 to 2016.
+Social isolation, too, is on the rise; a recent survey of 20,000 American adults found that “most Americans are considered lonely,” and that two-fifths feel they are “isolated from others.”
+A new poll from the American Psychiatric Association found that nearly four in 10 U.S. adults are more anxious now than they were at the same time last year.

 Existential despair has crept into the political realm, too.
-Many Americans are losing faith in political institutions; polarization is growing, and people therefore feel less hope and trust in others.
-And it’s not just the U.S. that is feeling the existential vacuum; global threats like climate change, increasing automation, and globalization are all changes, happening rapidly, that make life feel profoundly uncertain.
-“I’ve never had more people come in bringing the world into the room than I do now,” Dr. Krug told me.
+Many Americans are losing faith in political institutions, polarization is growing, and people therefore feel less hope and trust in others.
+And it’s not just the United States that is feeling the existential vacuum; global threats such as climate change, increasing automation, and globalization are all changes, happening rapidly, that make life feel profoundly uncertain.
+“I’ve never had more people come in bringing the world into the room than I do now,” Krug, of the Existential Humanistic Institute, told me.
 “And specifically talking about their anger, their powerlessness, their sense of—their world feels turned upside down.”

 Read: Trust is collapsing in America

 Even today, though, the existential approach remains somewhat on the fringe of psychotherapy.
-There have been relatively few controlled studies comparing it to other methods—in part because existential therapists themselves are often reluctant to test it.
+There have been relatively few controlled studies comparing it with other methods—in part because existential therapists themselves are often reluctant to test it.
 Mick Cooper, a psychologist and researcher at the University of Roehampton, told me that in existential therapy, “there’s a focus on the unique qualities of the individual … it’s very critical of a more mechanistic perspective, and existential therapists are fairly wary of things like control trials.”
-In the UK, where he practices, existential therapists have a hard time getting funded or employed within the National Health Service; the government is naturally reluctant to pay for something if they don’t know that it works.
+In the United Kingdom, where Cooper practices, existential therapists have a hard time getting funded by or employed within the National Health Service; the government is naturally reluctant to pay for something if they don’t know that it works.

-But Dr. Louis Hoffman, co-founder of the International Institute of Existential-Humanistic Psychology, sees it differently.
+But Louis Hoffman, a co-founder of the International Institute of Existential-Humanistic Psychology, sees it differently.
 “When you look at all the different primary components of existential therapy, there’s actually very broad, robust research supporting its efficacy,” he told me.
-Many studies have shown, for instance, that a sense of meaning contributes to psychological wellbeing, and that meaning-centered psychological interventions can help.
+Many studies have shown, for instance, that a sense of meaning contributes to psychological well-being, and that meaning-centered psychological interventions can help.

 Hoffman feels confident that the field is going to keep growing.
-This May, the second World Congress of Existential Therapy will be held in Buenos Aires, gathering practitioners from all over the globe; the theme will be “Anxiety and guilt in times of change.”
+This May, the second World Congress of Existential Therapy will be held in Buenos Aires, gathering practitioners from all over the globe; the theme will be “Anxiety and Guilt in Times of Change.”
 Cooper, for his part, still doubts that existential therapy will ever be a mainstream approach.
-“It talks about subjects that not everyone wants to talk about, like death, meaning, limitations … it’s not exactly upbeat,” he told me.
+“It talks about subjects that not everyone wants to talk about, like death, meaning, limitations … It’s not exactly upbeat,” he told me.

-I left the office then, out the double doors and into the misty afternoon.
+I left the office then, out of the double doors and into the misty afternoon.
 It was cold for September, but I wanted to walk the hour home.
 I still had all the same existential concerns—the fear of time, the loneliness, all the myriad uncertainties.
 But I felt a little lighter, having had these anxieties listened to, and validated.
 It was a bit like coming across a line in a poem or a quote in a book that you relate to on an eerily intimate level—something of your most personal experience mirrored back to you, and you realize all at once that someone else has had the very same thought.
 Suddenly and certainly, if only for that moment, you are a little less alone.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.